 ABSTRACT

-The evolution of naturopathic and herbal education in Africa is gaining renewed attention amid growing global interest in integrative and traditional medicine systems.
-This paper critically examines the academic and legal dimensions shaping the current landscape of naturopathic and herbal medicine education across the continent.
+The evolution of naturopathic and herbal education in Africa is gaining renewed attention amid growing global interest in integration of…….(something missing) and traditional medicine systems.
+This study critically examines the academic and legal dimensions shaping the current landscape of naturopathic and herbal medicine education across the continent.
 It provides a comprehensive analysis of institutional developments, curriculum structures, and training methodologies, highlighting emerging models that integrate indigenous healing practices with biomedical sciences.
-The study further explores the legal and regulatory frameworks governing the practice and education of naturopathy and herbal medicine in various African countries, identifying inconsistencies, gaps, and overlaps in policy implementation and recognition.
+The study further explores the legal and regulatory frameworks governing the practice and education of naturopathy and herbal medicine in various African countries, identifying inconsistencies, gaps, and overlaps in policy development, implementation and recognition.
 Particular attention is paid to the role of national qualification frameworks, occupational standards, and accreditation mechanisms in legitimizing educational programs and professional practices.
-The paper also assesses the implications of these developments for public health systems, healthcare delivery, and practitioner accountability.
-Drawing on comparative insights and case studies from leading institutions and regulatory bodies, the research underscores the urgent need for harmonized standards, legal clarity, and curriculum reform to elevate the credibility and acceptance of these disciplines within mainstream education and healthcare systems.
+The study also assesses the implications of these developments for public health systems, healthcare delivery, and practitioner accountability.
+Drawing on comparative insights and case studies from leading institutions and regulatory bodies, the study underscores the urgent need for harmonized standards, legal clarity, and curriculum reform to elevate the credibility and acceptance of these disciplines within mainstream education and healthcare systems.
 Strategic recommendations are offered to policymakers, academic institutions, and professional associations for fostering an enabling environment that promotes quality assurance, ethical practice, and interdisciplinary integration.
-This study contributes to the ongoing discourse on African health sovereignty and the localization of knowledge systems, positioning naturopathic and herbal medicine education as a critical pillar in Africa’s pursuit of culturally relevant and sustainable healthcare solutions.
+This study findings contribute to the ongoing discourse on African health sovereignty and the localization of knowledge systems, positioning naturopathic and herbal medicine education as a critical pillar in Africa’s pursuit of culturally relevant and sustainable healthcare solutions.

 Keywords: Naturopathic education, Herbal medicine, Africa, Legal frameworks, Traditional medicine